Robert Prickett

 Dr. Christina Jess Young was born on 16 June 1954.1 She is the daughter of Colonel Laurence MacLellan Young and Mary Arbuthnott.1 She married David Peter Turner in 1978.1

-Dr. Christina Jess Young was educated at Imperial College, London, England.1 She graduated from Imperical College with the degree of Doctor of Philosophy (Ph.D.).1 From 1978, her married name became Turner.1
+She graduated from Imperial College, London, EnglandG, with a Doctor of Philosophy (Ph.D.)1 From 1978, her married name became Turner.1

 Children of Dr. Christina Jess Young and David Peter Turner